hashicorp/terraform-provider-azurerm/website/docs/r/logz_monitor.html.markdown

 Manages a logz Monitor.

 !> **Note:** Logz REST API is being deprecated by Azure and new resources won't be allowed to create.
+This resource will be removed in version 4.0 of the provider.

 ## Example Usage